zonggen/zonggen.github.io/README.md

 Zonggen's Personal Website

-This static webstite is dedicated to posting nonsense and the roadmap of becming a real nerd.
+This static webstite is dedicated to posting nonsense and the roadmap of becoming a real nerd.

 Peace &#9996;